cernopendata/cms-opendata-guide/docs/analysis/datasim/mcsimulations.md

         * After matching: the cross section after jet matching BUT before any filter
         * Filter efficiency: the efficiency of the any filter.
         * After filter: the cross section after jet matching and additional filter are applied.
 This is your final cross section.

-    * A file you can use for testing is 1A454199-F8B8-E511-A55D-7845C4FC374C.root from [Simulated dataset TGJets_TuneCUETP8M1_13TeV_amcatnlo_madspin_pythia8 in MINIAODSIM format for 2015 collision data](http://opendata.cern.ch/record/19924).